-FINEO vacuum double glazing is the latest vacuum-insulated technology.
+Slim-profile vacuum double glazing is the latest vacuum-insulated technology.
 FINEO glass has a very impressive U-value of 0.7 W/(m².K), equivalent to triple glazing and far superior to that of single glazing.
-A U-value is as low as this shows its true value in the winter months, as the windows will keep plenty of heat inside the property while keeping cold air out, making for cosy living space and ensuring that heating bills stay low.
+A U-value is as low as this shows its true value in the winter months, as the windows will keep plenty of heat inside the property while keeping cold air out, making for a cosy living space and ensuring that heating bills stay low.

-Despite how thin it is, FINEO glass offers significant reductions in exterior noise compared to single glazing, which is particularly beneficial for those living on busy streets.
+Despite how thin it is, FINEO glass offers significant reductions in exterior noise compared to single glazing, particularly beneficial for those living on busy streets.
 Furthermore, the ultra-thin glass still maintains the level of security that most double glazing options offer, which is far superior to the security level of single glazing that can be broken fairly easily.

 Using a thermal camera we checked how well new double glazing is blocking heat loss.More surveys